Yjorus/webserv/README.txt

-TODO for parsing
+TODO

-figure out what kind of cgi will be used and add parsing/ validation for those
+figure out how to setup env of cgi correctly and exec cgi correctly